-- Ensuring that this policy is effective and complies with relevant laws and statutory guidance. - Ensuring the DSL's remit covers online safety. - Reviewing this policy on an annual basis. - Ensuring their own knowledge of online safety issues is up-to-date. - Ensuring all staff undergo safeguarding and child protection training, including online safety, at induction and at regular intervals. - Ensuring that there are appropriate filtering and monitoring systems in place. - Ensuring that all relevant school policies have an effective approach to planning for, and responding to, online challenges and hoaxes embedded within them.
+- Ensuring that this policy is effective and complies with relevant laws and statutory quidance. - Ensuring the DSL's remit covers online safety. - Reviewing this policy on an annual basis. - Ensuring their own knowledge of online safety issues is up-to-date. - Ensuring all staff undergo safeguarding and child protection training, including online safety, at induction and at regular intervals. - Ensuring that there are appropriate filtering and monitoring systems in place. - Ensuring that the effectiveness of filtering and monitoring systems is reviewed at least annually in liaison with ICT staff and service providers. - Ensuring that the SLT and other relevant staff have an awareness and understanding of the filtering and monitoring provisions in place, and manage them effectively and know how to escalate concerns when identified. - Ensuring that all relevant school policies have an effective approach to planning for, and responding to, online challenges and hoaxes embedded within them.